-PORT 101 Portuguese Level I
+Port 101 Portuguese Level I

 Elementary pronunciation, vocabulary, and grammar of the Portuguese language as spoken in Brazil.
 Skills development focused on listening comprehension, reading, writing, and speaking.
 Language is approached through readings and authentic materials from the culture and history of Portugal and Brazil.
-Intended for students with fewer than three years of Portuguese in high school.
+Intended for students with zero to two years of Portuguese in high school.

-PORT 102 Portuguese Level II
+Port 102 Portuguese Level II